Our Services

 Helpful Resources

-Persistent fatigue often reflects neuro-endocrine imbalances in your HPA axis, thyroid, adrenal glands, neurotransmitters and sleep-wake regulation rather than a need for colon flushing, which is unproven and can cause harm.
+Persistent fatigue is most often linked to neuro-endocrine imbalances—involving the HPA axis, thyroid, adrenal glands, neurotransmitters, and sleep-wake regulation—rather than a need for colon flushing, which is unproven and potentially harmful.

 Chronic fatigue can be more than just "being tired."
 When rest doesn't restore your energy, it's a sign your body's neuro-endocrine systems may be out of balance.
 While colon hydrotherapy (colon flushing) is sometimes marketed for "detoxing" or boosting energy, there is no solid evidence it helps diagnose or treat chronic fatigue syndrome (CFS).
 Instead, a neuro-endocrine triage—targeted evaluation of your brain, hormones and nervous system—offers real answers.